Martini Mapper: An Automated Fragment-Based Framework for Developing Coarse-Grained Models within the Martini 3 Framework: Author Contributions

 \section{Author Contributions}

 K.V.B. developed the algorithm, performed data analysis, prepared the figures, and wrote and revised the initial draft of the manuscript.
 S.N. tested the dataset, carried out additional analyses, prepared figures, and wrote and revised the full manuscript.
 Y.A. conceived and conceptualized the study, supervised the research, contributed to data interpretation, reviewed the manuscript, and acquired funding.
+We sincerely thank the anonymous reviewers for their valuable feedback and insightful suggestions, which have helped improve the quality of this manuscript.
 All authors discussed the results and approved the manuscript.